eosnetworkfoundation/docs/glossary.md

 ## Account Name Bidding
 For non-standards accounts, those under 12 characters, EOSIO based blockchains provide a system where blockchain users can bid on accounts by submitting the bids via an auction process.
 Only one account name with the highest bidding price can be auctioned off every 24 hours among all submitted account names, that is, the system considers a bidding to be successful only when the bidding price is the highest among all other account bidding prices submitted.

-## Airdrop (cryptocurrency airdrop)
-A marketing implementation that involves sending free coins or tokens to wallet addresses to promote awareness of a new currency.

-## Application Binary Interface
-A JSON-based description on how to convert user actions between their JSON and binary representations.
-The ABI may also describe how to convert the database state to/from JSON.
-Once you have described your contract via an ABI this allows developers and users to interact with your contract seamlessly via JSON.
-**Abbreviation**: ABI

 ## Action
 Functionality exposed by a smart contract that is exercised by passing the correct parameters via an approved transaction to an EOSIO network.
 **Related**: [Account](#Account)

+## Airdrop (cryptocurrency airdrop)
+A marketing implementation that involves sending free coins or tokens to wallet addresses to promote awareness of a new currency.

+## Airgrab
+A method to deploy tokens for dApp developers.
+Use your personal RAM to receive airgrab tokens.

 ## Antelope
-The technology that powers EOS, WAX, Telos, UX, Ultra 70% or EOSIO development funded by EOS
+The technology that powers EOS, WAX, Telos, UX, Ultra
+70% or EOSIO development funded by EOS
 30% of EOSIO development funded by Telos, WAX, and UX

 ## API